3D Printing

 Yes.
 Customers must use the filaments (and colour) supplied by WPL.

-There is no maximum print time.
-You do not need to wait for the print to complete – we will notify you upon its completion for you to pick up.
+You do not need to wait for the print to complete – staff will notify you upon its completion for you to pick up.

 Looking for more cool tools and technology?